hisptz/data-use-apps-docs/docs/standalone-action-tracker/configuration/action.md

 ## Action Tracking

-There are 2 areas of configuration for action tracking in the standalone action tracker:
+There are 3 areas of configuration for action tracking in the standalone action tracker:

+### Action Status Review Date

+This is the configuration for the mandatory date field for each of the action status update.
+The only configuration for this field is the label of the field.
+By default, the field is labelled as `Review Date`.
+You can rename the field to whatever fits your use case.

 ### Action Status Fields